anjanamodugu2004/EthGlobalCarnivalVR/README.md

 - Nithish Sriram | `Backend Developer`
 - Dave Meshak J | `Blockchain Developer`

+## Code of Conduct

+Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md) to help us maintain a welcoming and inclusive community.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.